I Left My A-Rank Party to Help My Former Students Reach the Dungeon Depths!: Anime

 An anime television series adaptation was announced on September 4, 2024.
-It is produced by Bandai Namco Pictures and directed by Katsumi Ono, with series composition and episode scripts by Kazuyuki Fudeyasu, Masakazu Yamazaki designing the characters, and Go Sakabe composing the music.
+It is produced by BN Pictures and directed by Katsumi Ono, with series composition and episode scripts by Kazuyuki Fudeyasu, Masakazu Yamazaki designing the characters, and Go Sakabe composing the music.
 The series aired from January 12 to June 29, 2025, on Nippon TV and its affiliates, and ran for two consecutive cours.
 (Note: Nippon TV lists the series premiere on January 11, 2025, at 24:55, which is effectively January 12 at 12:55 a.m.
 JST.)
-The series' opening theme song is "Enter", performed by Kazuma Kawamura (of The Rampage from Exile Tribe) under the solo name L.E.I., while the ending theme songs of "Treasure Chest" (from Episodes 1 to 9), "Mirror" (from Episodes 10 to 17), and "Tapestry" (from Episode 18 to 24) are all performed by Yuki Tanaka.
+The series' opening theme song is "Enter", performed by L.E.I., while the ending theme songs of "Treasure Chest" (from Episodes 1 to 9), "Mirror" (from Episodes 10 to 17), and "Tapestry" (from Episode 18 to 24) are all performed by Yuki Tanaka.
 Crunchyroll is streaming the series.
 Muse Communication licensed the series in Southeast Asia.

 A second season was announced following the final episode of the first season.